EXPERTISE

 experts in Alzheimer's research

-Indiana University School of Medicine leads a comprehensive program in Alzheimer's disease research spanning basic, translational and clinical research, focused on optimizing clinical care for patients with Alzheimer's disease.
-The school, ranked No. 6 in the nation for National Institute of Aging research, received $87 million in National Institutes of Health grants to fund Alzheimer's disease research.
+The Indiana University School of Medicine leads a comprehensive program in Alzheimer's disease research spanning basic, translational and clinical research, that is focused on optimizing clinical care for patients with Alzheimer's disease and related dementias.
+The school, highly ranked in the nation for National Institute of Aging grant funding, has received $370 million in National Institutes of Health grants over the past five years to fund Alzheimer's disease research.
 From developing the next generation of animal models and testing potential therapeutics to working alongside clinical research participants and patients in the state's largest health system, IU School of Medicine has a rich research program and expertise widely recognized around the world.

 Basic and Preclinical Science

-Basic scientists research the neurobiology and molecular genetics of Alzheimer’s disease to define disease mechanisms using animal models, identify therapeutic targets, rigorously test drugs and create molecules for potential drugs.
+Basic scientists research the neurobiology and molecular genetics of Alzheimer’s disease to define disease mechanisms using laboratory models, identify therapeutic targets and disease biomarkers, rigorously test drugs and create molecules for potential drugs.

 a clinician meets with a clinical trial participant